kermitt2/grobid/doc/training/fulltext.md

 * tables
 * formulas
 * list items inside lists
-* markers: callouts to figures ('see Fig. 1'), tables, formulas and to bibliographical references (e.g. `Austin 2008(b)`).
+* markers: callouts to figures ("see Fig. 1"), tables, formulas and to bibliographical references (e.g. "Austin 2008(b)").

 The following sections will give examples for each of the objects above and how they should be marked up.
+Note that the mark-up follows overall the [TEI](http://www.tei-c.org).

 ## Analysis

 ### Section titles

 To indicate sub parts of an article, authors may have used section titles that subdivide the flow of the content into smaller chunks.
-These titles should appear on the same level as the Paragraphs, formulas, etc.  Here are some examples:
+These titles should appear on the same level as the paragraphs, formulas, etc.  Here are some examples:

 ```xml
 <head>CERAMIDE AND S1P BOTH TRIGGER AUTOPHAGY<lb/></head>